brettchalupa/projectbook/src/_introduction.md

 **The Great Big List of Software Project Ideas**

 _Projectbook_ is a collection of over 100 software project ideas for people looking to learn a given language or technology but short on inspiration for what to build.
-These projects tend to vary in complexity and what they exercise.
+The projects vary in complexity and what they exercise.
+Find inspiration for your next project.

 My goal with this collection is to provide detailed enough specifications to get you started on a project.